Antispam protection

 .

-IMAP (this is true even if you use
+IMAP (this is true even if you are using

-learn dSpam by moving the message to set the dSpam filter re-learning only by dragging the message from / to the spam folder (by default
+dSpam re-learning by moving a message to re-learn the dSpam filter just by dragging the message to/from the spam folder (by default

 mailbox.spam